libp2p/hydra-booster/README.md

         Specify the bucket size, note that for some protocols this must be a specific value i.e. for "/ipfs" it MUST be 20 (default 20)
   -db string
-        Datastore directory (for LevelDB store) or postgresql:// connection URI (for PostgreSQL store) -disable-prefetch
+        Datastore directory (for LevelDB store) or postgresql:// connection URI (for PostgreSQL store) -disable-db-create
+        Don't create table and index in the target database (default false).
+  -disable-prefetch
         Disables pre-fetching of discovered provider records (default false).
   -disable-prov-counts